lcbc-epfl/iesm-public/templates/exercise_template_Ex6.md

 :::{admonition} Exercise 1
 :class: exercise
-Why is it important to construct the starting structures in a specific conformation, although one is carrying out a geometry optimisation?
+Why is it important to construct the starting structures in a specific conformation, although one is carrying out a geometry optimization?
 Don't we risk to end up in the same conformation after the optimization, since we are dealing in both cases with the same molecule, i.e. methylcyclohexane?
 :::